Cinnamon and Kale

 Ingredients for banana flapjacks

-You'll just need 5 simple everyday ingredients for these healthy flapjacks:
+You'll just need 5 simple everyday ingredients for these easy banana flapjacks.

-• Oats.
-You'll need rolled or porridge oats for this recipe.
-Instant oats won't have the same texture, and steel cut oats will be too chewy as they won't cook through properly.
+Oats.
+Rolled or porridge oats are best in this recipe.
+Instant oats won't have as good a texture, and steel-cut oats will be too chewy and won't cook through properly.

-• Banana.
-Make sure that your banana is properly ripe, as you'll get a much better flavour.
+Banana.
+Make sure that your banana is properly ripe, as you'll get better, sweeter flavour.
+As an alternative to bananas, you could also make healthy flapjacks with applesauce, or sweeten your flapjacks with dates.

-• Butter.
-If you prefer, you can use olive oil, or another type of health oil in this recipe.
-Compared to many flapjack recipes, these flapjacks are lower in fat, but a little makes for a better taste and the texture.
+Butter, or vegan butter.
+If you prefer, you can use olive oil, or another type of healthy oil in this recipe.
+Compared to traditional flapjack recipes, healthy banana flapjacks are lower in fat, but a little butter or oil gives a better taste and texture.

-• Cinnamon enhances the sweetness in the recipe.
-You can use mixed spice instead if you prefer, or experiment with other spices such as some grated nutmeg, allspice or ground cardamom.
+Cinnamon enhances the natural sweetness in the recipe.
+Use mixed spice instead if you prefer, or experiment with other spices such as grated nutmeg, allspice or ground cardamom.

 How to make healthy banana flapjacks